~ Game Programming ~

 #4)

-Demonstrate the ability to evaluate game designs for a variety of gameplay mechanics, game applications and game genres.
+Demonstrate the ability to evaluate game designs for a variety of gameplay mechanics,

 What Makes A Good Game?